Public Relations B.A.

 (3 crs.)
 Cross-list as (WRT), PRS 331.
 Introduces the audiences, situations, and processes typical of public relations writing.
 Includes practice with genres including news releases, media kits, speeches, and letters.
 Emphasizes professional behavior and polished writing.
 (Lec.
 3) Pre: any 200-level WRT course; PR and WRT majors only.

 (3 crs.)
 Cross-listed as (PRS), JOR 340.
 Principles and procedures in public relations: emphasis on role of the public relations practitioner as a specialist in communication; analysis of publications produced as a part of public relations.
 (Lec.
-3/Online) Pre: PR majors or declared minors in the College of Arts & Sciences.
+3/Online) Pre: PRS 100 and declared PR majors or PR minors.

 (3 crs.)
 Cross-list as (JOR), PRS 341.
 An introduction to editing for the print media, including newspapers, magazines, and public relations.
 Focuses on taking work written by others and preparing it for publication.
 Includes consideration of legal and ethical issues.
 (Lec.
 2, Lab.
-2) Pre: junior standing and JOR 220 with a grade of C or better, and major in journalism or public relations, or permission of instructor.
+2) Pre: junior standing and JOR 220 or WRT 331/PRS 331, and major in journalism or public relations, or permission of instructor.